facebook

 • allowance: Display how much spending power has been approved.

-These core functions ensure uniformity across BEP-20 projects, enabling wallets and exchanges to interact with tokens without custom integrations.
+These core functions ensure uniformity across projects built on the token standard, enabling wallets and exchanges to interact with tokens without custom integrations.

 2